The 4477th Test and Evaluation Squadron (4477th TES) was a squadron in the United

 Threat aircraft flown by the Red Eagles spanned several decades and technical generations

 of capability.
-There was the MiG-17 Fresco, a small, agile single-seat transonic fighter placed
+There was the MiG-17 Fresco, a small, agile single-seat transonic fighter placed in

-sophisticated capabilities of the F-4 Phantom.
+capabilities of the F-4 Phantom.

 “Although it came too late to influence Vietnam, Constant Peg training greatly influenced the